ulodciv/cluster_deployer/README.md

 - easily deploy corosync/pacemaker clusters
 - automate deploying clusters in a replicable manner
-- funcionally test Pacemaker Resource Agents by making it easier to write close-to-real-life tests
+- functionally test Pacemaker Resource Agents by making it easier to write close-to-real-life tests

 The tool includes classes that deploy clusters with highly-available